LGBTQ+

 Get the support you need

-Below are some areas in which speaking with a counselor can be beneficial:
+Below are some areas in which speaking with a therapist can be beneficial:

-We at the Counseling Center are affirming counselors.
+We at Counseling & Psychological Services (CAPS) are affirming therapists.
 We are committed to serving all students in an open and non-judgmental space, and will support your goals and individual needs.

 Additional Resources